netsil/manifests/collectors/kubernetes/README.md

 ### Installation
 * Create a ```netsil``` namespace.

-If you installed Netsil AOC within kubernetes with the instructions above, you should have already done this and you can skip this step.
+If you installed Netsil AOC within kubernetes, you should have already done this and you can skip this step.
 ```
 $ kubectl create -f netsil-ns.yaml
 namespace "netsil" created